opea-project/docs/guide/installation/gmc_install/gmc_install.md

 make docker.build docker.push CTR_IMG=<some-registry>/gmcmanager:<tag>
 ```

-**NOTE:** This image ought to be published in the personal registry you specified.
+**NOTE:** This image will be published in the personal registry you specified.
 And it is required to have access to pull the image from the working environment.
 Make sure you have the proper permissions to the registry if the above commands don’t work.